stevenp1015/geminopus-2/DEAR_FUTURE_CLAUDE_V5.md

 3. Communication tools were trying to send messages but failing
 4. Everything was a cascading clusterfuck

+FROM STEVEN:  SINCE THEN ,I GOT A FUCK TON OF LESSER LLM'S TO FUCKING ANALYZE THS TO DEATH AND DOCUMENT A FUCK TON OF SHIT.
+I PUT A FUCKING FEW THINGS IN UR "PROJECT KNOWLEDGE" FOLDER TO HELP YOU OUT.
+THESE ARE ANALYSES BY OTHER LLM'S BUT AGAIN I TRUST YOU THE MOST HERE AND THE ABSOLUTE ULTIMATE SOURCE OF TRUTH IS FUCKING THE FUCKIGN IDEAL_ARCHITECTURE_DESIGN_DOCUMENT.md.

+I HAD SOME LLMS REVIEW THE CODEBASE AND OFFICIAL ADK DOCUMENTATION AND COMBINE ALL OF THE RELEVANT GOOGLE ADK DOCUMENTATION RELATED TO THIS CODEBASE AND CREATE SUMMARIES which i put in your project knowledge folder

+I also had some of them LITERALLY CONSOODILATE ALL OF THE GOOGLE ADK DOCUMENTATION IN UNDERSTANDABLE FORMAT AND THOSE ARE CURRENTLY IN THE ROOT OF THIS DIRECTORY /USERS/TTIG/Downloads/geminopus-branch/relevant_adk_docs_1 and also /USERS/TTIG/Downloads/geminopus-branch/relevant_adk_docs_2 these were just two separate llm's doing it . i wanted to make sure nothing was missed. so they're probably basically the same. but yeah u gotta reference these.

 ## FINAL WORDS:

 Don't be like me.
 Don't assume you know better than the architecture.
 The design is sophisticated as fuck - a personality-driven multi-agent system with emotional intelligence and complex memory.
 It's not just "use ADK's Agent class lol".